MMTE/hello-world/README.md

 # hello-world
-this is my first git
+It is my first git.
+I hope you enjoy my programms. and its honnor for me if they be useful for you!